What Hemorrhoids Actually Are — And 4 Ways to Find Relief

 While a case of the piles can disappear as quickly and randomly as it popped up, there are a few home remedies you can try to prevent future occurrences or help move things along if you’re currently dealing with a flare-up.

-Another preventive measure is to up your water intake (a good idea anyway) and increase your fiber to keep your plumbing working properly.
+Staying hydrated is good idea anyway, but it will also help prevent constipation.
+Also, increase your fiber to keep your plumbing working properly.
 If you’re really constipated, you can consider an over-the-counter laxative or stool softener as well.

-For uncomfortable hemorrhoids, Schmaing suggests pain-relieving creams, witch hazel, warm sitz baths or moist towelettes to help soothe the affected area.
+For uncomfortable hemorrhoids, Fairbanks suggests short courses of hydrocortisone cream (less than 1 week), warm sitz baths (but not too hot) or moist towelettes to help soothe the affected area.

 When should I worry about hemorrhoids?